yanheluke/AI-Driven-MMORPG-A-Virtual-World-of-Generative-Agents/README.md

 ## Data sources and AI methods
 The primary data sources are LLMs and Diffusion models.

-- Visuals: Open-source models like FLUX and Qwen2-VL, or closed-source high-fidelity models like Nano Banana Pro, generate the scenes.
+- **Visuals**: Open-source models like **FLUX** and **Qwen2-VL**, or closed-source high-fidelity models like **Nano Banana Pro**, generate the scenes.

-- Intelligence: Agents are built using ChatGPT or Gemini.
-Open-source models like DeepSeek, Qwen, and GLM are ideal for domain-specific fine-tuning.
+- **Intelligence**: Agents are built using **ChatGPT** or **Gemini**.
+Open-source models like **DeepSeek, Qwen, and GLM** are ideal for domain-specific fine-tuning.

 ## Challenges

-1. Efficiency & Latency: Real-time interaction requires minimal "thinking-reasoning" lag, which is a hurdle for current heavy LLMs.
+1. **Efficiency & Latency**: Real-time interaction requires minimal "thinking-reasoning" lag, which is a hurdle for current heavy LLMs.
-2. Long-term Memory: Under the standard Transformer architecture, maintaining consistent long-term memory remains difficult; agents may lose track of context during extended interactions.
+2. **Long-term Memory**: Under the standard Transformer architecture, maintaining consistent long-term memory remains difficult; agents may lose track of context during extended interactions.
-3. Persona Accuracy: We need "ordinary" agents, not omniscient assistants.
+3. **Persona Accuracy**: We need "ordinary" agents, not omniscient assistants.
 Pruning and specialized prompting are required to simulate a neighbor who might be "ignorant" of complex topics like quantum mechanics.

 ## What next?